 On the day, remember to keep an eye on the time so you don’t miss your bus to Toyama!

-Tip: We recommend booking your accommodation close to JR Toyama Station/Detetsu Toyama Station so you can get to the station in the shortest time.
-This is essential for Day 4 as your day will start really early.
+Tip: We recommend booking your accommodation close to JR Toyama Station/Detetsu Toyama Station so you can reach the station as quickly as possible.
+This is essential for Day 4, as your day will start very early.

 Day 3 – Kurobe Gorge